montysecurity/pdfpwn/README.md

 AUTHOR: monty

-PURPOSE: Provide Red Team Operators and Pentesters a what to "passively" run a C2 campaign with minimal tools and interaction
+PURPOSE: Provide Red Team Operators and Pentesters a way to "passively" run a C2 campaign with minimal tools and interaction

 FILES:
 - README.md - ...